commando1180/www-chapter-baghdad/index.md

 <div style='color:red;'>

 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
 The chapter Leader is Bilal Salman.
-Follow chapter news on Facebook , Linkedin
+Follow chapter news on Facebook https://www.facebook.com/OWASP-Baghdad-Chapter-107422534415874

 </div>